Application deadline: October 10, 2023 (at 5:00 p.m. EST)

-- Monthly maintenance allowance of 1300 USD (increased by 10% per month for up to two dependents)
+- Monthly maintenance allowance of 1300 USD (increased by 150 USD per month for up to two dependents)

-- Baggage allowance of up to 200 USD (for grantee only)
+- Excess baggage allowance up to $200 (for grantee only)

-- Modern Greek language lesson allowance of up to 450 USD (for grantee only)
+- A Modern Greek language lessons allowance up to $450 (for grantee only)

 - Books/Research Materials allowance of up to 350 USD (for grantee only)

-- Accident and Sickness Program for Exchanges (ASPE).
-Provided by the U.S. Department of State
+- Accident and Sickness Program for Exchanges (ASPE) Health Benefit Plan

 Terms and Conditions